🏠 Home

 Backward pass

 Now, we compute the backward pass.
-First, we compute the backward pass of the feedforward layers, which is exact the same as the MLP model.
+First, we compute the backward pass of the classification head and the feedforward layers, which is essentially the same as in the MLP model.

-Then, we compute the gradient for the attention layer, note that the attention layer does not introduce any parameters, we mainly compute the gradient for the layer normalization layer and linear transformation for each attention head.
-Note that we can ignore the residual connection when computing these gradient, but it will involve the gradient for the word and positional embedding.
+Then, we compute the gradient for the attention layer.
+Note that the attention operation itself does not introduce any parameters, so we mainly compute the gradients for the layer normalization layer and the linear transformations of each attention head.
+Note that we can ignore the residual connection when computing these gradients within the block, but it will contribute additively to the gradient for the input embedding.

 Efficient training